 Our management's discussion and analysis includes market sales metrics for our stores, website and catalog sales.
 Market areas are determined by a third-party that divides the United States and Puerto Rico into 280 unique geographical areas.
 Our store market sales metrics include sales from our stores, website and catalog.
+Our non-store market sales metrics include sales from our stores, website and catalog.
 Our non-store market sales metrics include sales from our website, catalog and orders placed through the call center.